Navbryce/nba-combined-score-predictor/final-report.md

 <div>&nbsp;</div>

-Additionally, we performed K-Means on each dataset with cluster numbers ranging from 2 to 80.
+Additionally, we performed K-Means on each dataset with number of clusters ranging from 2 to 80.
 To evaluate the results, we computed a silhouette coefficient and loss metric for each clustering.
 The silhouette coefficient was calculated using the mean intra-cluster distance and the mean nearest-cluster distance for each clustering, whereas the loss metric involved the euclidean distance from each cluster's center.
-In the end, we found that all clusters had a silhouette coefficient well below 1.0, thus indicating the futility of using clustering-based methods.
-This unsatisfactory result, however, was not at all surprising, as we were aleady aware of the problem's regression-oriented nature.
+In the end, we found that all clusters had a silhouette coefficient well below 1.0 and incredibly high losses, thus indicating the futility of using clustering-based methods.
+This unsatisfactory result, however, was not at all surprising, as we were already aware of the problem's regression-oriented nature.
 Thus, little was yielded from K-Means.
 ## Supervised Learning
 ### Exploratory Stage
 #### Initial Methods